Constructing new, large residential buildings downtown is expensive. Here are five buildings where people could live.

 This place could have some potential to be high-end condominiums with ground-floor retail.
 Perhaps some upscale digs for attorneys who want to walk to work?

-This building at 831 B Street has been used as a halfway house and at one point the Berkowitz administration considered purchasing it for use as a housing facility for chronic inebriates similar to RurAL CAP’s Karluk Manor.
+Originally an apartment building called the Caye-Ann Apartments, this building at 831 B Street has been used most recently as a halfway house and at one point the Berkowitz administration considered purchasing it for use as a housing facility for chronic inebriates similar to RurAL CAP’s Karluk Manor.

 This building is located just across the street from the Delaney Park Strip, a block from the Anchorage Museum and walking distance to just about anywhere downtown.
-Much like CIHA’s conversion of the old Duke’s 8th Ave Hotel, this would make a great affordable housing project for young people and people on a fixed income.
+Much like CIHA’s conversion of the old Duke’s 8th Ave Hotel, this would make a great affordable housing project for young people or those living on a fixed income.
 The Southern exposure’s large, unshaded blank walls would look great with some solar panels too.

 825 L Street